koriaf/ausdigital-nry/docs/1.0/index.md

 Facilitate features in the TAP protocol that:

  * Prevent post-hoc "Fraud of Commission" (retrospective creation of false document history).
- * Prevent post-hoc "Fraud of Ommission" (surrupticious destruction of legitimate document history).
+ * Prevent post-hoc "Fraud of Omission" (surreptitious destruction of legitimate document history).

 Balance information security with utility:

  * Sufficient public data for transaction stakeholders to independently verify integrity of shared-secret documents.
  * Information from private documents is not leaked into the public domain, even in a future where tools exist to overcome contemporary cryptographic methods.
- * Ensure notarised object sources are identified (to a known and meaningfull level of identity assurance), but do not leak information about subjects that could be used to anlayse communication or transaction traffic.
+ * Ensure notarised object sources are identified (to a known and meaningful level of identity assurance), but do not leak information about subjects that could be used to analyse communication or transaction traffic.
- * Publically auditable (transparent), to enalble notary reputation to be based on independent performance evaluation using transparent, non-repudiable and objective data.
-In adition to the relevent data being open, the cost of monitoring and verifying the activities of a notary must not be prohibitive.
+ * Publically auditable (transparent), to enable notary reputation to be based on independent performance evaluation using transparent, non-repudiable and objective data.
+In addition to the relevant data being open, the cost of monitoring and verifying the activities of a notary must not be prohibitive.

 Sustainable and secure infrastructure:

- * Socially responsible, blockchain-efficient public storage of existance proofs.
+ * Socially responsible, blockchain-efficient public storage of existence proofs.
 This means low externalised community cost (impact on the shared ledger) even if a very large number of objects are notarised in a given time frame.
  * Leverage the strongest consensus product available (maximise resistance to Sybl attacks).
  * Leverage the most efficient proof market available (minimise cost of proof at the given consensus-strength).
- * Avoid single point of failure in the network that stores and distributes existance proof.
+ * Avoid single point of failure in the network that stores and distributes existence proof.

 These are achieved by:

  * Notarising all objects (in a timeframe) into a proscribed Merkle-DAG data structure that is pegged to the Blockchain with a single record, which references a minimal signed proof document that can be verified before accessing a significant data volumes.
  * Distributing the pegged Merkle-DAG proof structure with a decentralised, content-addressable memory system (modelled on and compatible with the Inter Planetary File System, IPFS).
- * Avoid propietary blockchains.
-Adopt the largest public blockchain with the highest market capitalisation (BitCoin), thereby sourcing work-proof from an open market of commodity mining services and multiple open source -oftwaresimplementations.
+ * Avoid proprietary blockchains.
+Adopt the largest public blockchain with the highest market capitalisation (BitCoin), thereby sourcing work-proof from an open market of commodity mining services and multiple open source softwares implementations.

 ## Status

-This spec is an early draft for consuiltation.
+This spec is an early draft for consultation.

 This specification aims to support the Australian Digital Business Council [eInvoicing initiative](http://ausdigital.org), and is under active development at [https://github.com/ausdigital/ausdigital-nry](https://github.com/ausdigital/notary).

 Comments and feedback are encouraged and welcome.
-Pull requests with improvements are welome too.
+Pull requests with improvements are welcome too.

 ## Glossary